-Dual citizenship is total badass.
+Dual Citizenship is total badass.
 It means two countries love you so much they BOTH want to call you their own.
 It is every child’s dream.
 A few cautionary details- depending on the country, you may have to enlist in military service or other cumbersome things of that nature.
 Also, be aware of the rules of your original country.
-Some countries don’t allow dual citizenship- meaning, one country can revoke citizenship status if you’re not careful.
+Some countries don’t allow Dual Citizenship- meaning, one country can revoke citizenship status if you’re not careful.
 So check yourself before you wreck yourself- your government should have a brochure on Dual Citizenship.

-Now, all countries' rules and regulations are different.
+Now, all countries’ rules and regulations are different.
 The Netherlands is, what is a nice way of putting this… thorough.
 So if you are impatient with paperwork you are in for a rough time.
-Talk to the consulate, they are your best bet for letting you know about your eligibility on getting dual citizenship and all that jazz.
+Talk to the consulate, they are your best bet for letting you know about your eligibility for getting dual citizenship and all that jazz.

 Once you’ve obtained your ticket to awesomeness you have more paperwork to look forward to.

-Before you leave Canada ensure that you’ve
+Before you leave Canada ensure that you’ve:

 Legalized your birth certificate- two stamps are required (from Ottawa and the consulate)

 You also will need all necessary ID- marriage certificates etc.